Katherine Johnson: Legacy and honors

-In 2021, San Juan Unified School District, in Sacramento, California, named its newest school Katherine Johnson Middle School.
-That same year the Baltimore County Public Schools named one of its three new schools the Katherine Johnson Global Academy.
+In 2021, San Juan Unified School District in Sacramento, California, named its newest school Katherine Johnson Middle School.
+Also in 2021, the Baltimore County Public Schools named one of its three new schools Katherine Johnson Global Academy.

 Depiction in media

-The film Hidden Figures, released in December 2016, was based on the non-fiction book of the same title by Margot Lee Shetterly, which was published earlier that year.
-It follows Johnson and other female African-American computers (Mary Jackson and Dorothy Vaughan) who worked at NASA.
-Taraji P. Henson plays Johnson in the film.
+The film Hidden Figures, released in December 2016, is based on Margot Lee Shetterly's nonfiction book of the same title, which was published earlier that year.
+It follows Johnson and the other African-American women, Mary Jackson and Dorothy Vaughan, who worked as computers at NASA.
+Taraji P. Henson plays Johnson.
 Appearing alongside Henson at the 89th Academy Awards, Johnson received a standing ovation from the audience.
-In an earlier interview, Johnson offered the following comment about the movie: "It was well done.
+In an earlier interview, Johnson said of the movie: "It was well done.
 The three leading ladies did an excellent job portraying us."
-In a 2016 episode of the NBC series Timeless, titled "Space Race", she is portrayed by Nadine Ellis.
+In the 2016 episode "Space Race" of the NBC series Timeless, Johnson is portrayed by Nadine Ellis.